VinPassed

 Sales tax

-You owe Missouri tax (4.225% state + your local rate) based on your registration location — not where you purchased.
-If you already paid another state’s sales tax and register in Missouri within 90 days, you owe the difference if Missouri’s combined rate is higher.
-If the vehicle has been registered and operated in the other state for 90 or more days before Missouri titling, no Missouri sales tax is due.
+You owe Missouri tax (4.225% state plus your local rate) based on where you register, not where you bought the car.
+If you already paid another state’s sales tax and register in Missouri within 90 days, you owe the difference when Missouri’s combined rate is higher.
+If the car was registered and driven in the other state for 90 days or more before you title it in Missouri, no Missouri sales tax is due.

-All vehicles previously titled in another state require an identification number and odometer (ID/OD) inspection to verify the VIN and odometer before a Missouri title is issued.
-A valid safety inspection (not more than 60 days old) from a Missouri authorized station satisfies this requirement.
+Any car previously titled in another state needs a quick identification-number and odometer check to confirm the VIN and mileage before Missouri issues a title.
+A valid Missouri safety inspection (no more than 60 days old) from an authorized station also covers this.

 Out-of-state brand carryover

-If you traded in a vehicle at an out-of-state dealer and are titling the replacement in Missouri, present proof of the trade-in (copy of front and back of the trade-in title assigned to the dealer, or Secure Power of Attorney if the title was held by a lienholder) to receive the § 144.025 credit at the Missouri license office.
+If you traded a car in at an out-of-state dealer and are titling the replacement in Missouri, bring proof of the trade-in (a copy of the front and back of the trade-in title signed over to the dealer, or a Secure Power of Attorney if a lender held the title) to get the Missouri trade-in tax credit at the license office.

 Selling a Missouri vehicle to an out-of-state buyer